 During the year the Group implemented a global Enterprise Resource Planning system.
-The implementation of this system, referred to as "4S", resulted in significant changes to the Group's financial reporting environment, including a change of the core general ledger used for financial reporting.
+The implementation of this system, referred to as "4S", resulted in significant changes to the Group's implementation of this system, referred to as "45", resulted in significant changes to the Group's financial reporting environment, including a change of the core general ledger used for financial reporting.